tardate/LittleArduinoProjects/Electronics101/PierceGateOscillator/README.md

 all the way down to 2.2kΩ.
 At this level, the circuit is operating more like a classic SchmittOscillator, which would have an expected frequency of around [5.7MHz](http://www.wolframalpha.com/input/?i=1%2F(1.2+*+2.2k%CE%A9+*+66pF)).

-However, the crystal is doing it's job, locking in the oscillation at the resonant frequency of bang on 4.273MHz.
+However, the crystal is doing its job, locking in the oscillation at the resonant frequency of bang on 4.273MHz.

 Here's a scope trace: